Pujolsluis/StripeBookStore/README.md

 ![StripeBookStore Project Structure](Images/ProjectStructureStripeBookStore.png)

 ### Challenges
-In order to complete the assignment, I had to **learn all the fundamentals about Stripe** how their payment infraestructure works.
+In order to complete the assignment, I had to **learn all the fundamentals about Stripe** how their payment infrastructure works.
 The initial challenge I faced was not having worked previously with the product but I was really pleased to have found alot of great documentation, guides and a extensive API reference I could leverage to get an understanding of the product and the common payment use cases it supports.

 I decided to use `Xamarin.Forms` as my client app solution and found that **Stripe does not have official up to date Xamarin Bindings** for their iOS and Android Native SDK's, I could not leverage their prebuilt UI's unless I wanted to invest time on creating the Xamarin Bindings and create the abstractions to use it seamlessly from the Shared Xamarin.Forms project, I felt this was out of scope for this project and decided to use the .NET Stripe Library, build custom screens and implement the payment flow accordingly.